 EGI Capabilities

 An EGI Capability represents the synthesis of requirements from different user communities that are grouped into a functional interface.
-A specific functional capability is grouped by functional area (e.g. Security, Compute, etc.) and by their deployment scope within the production infrastructure.
+A specific functional capability is grouped by functional area (Security, Compute, etc.) and by their deployment scope within the production infrastructure.
 Therefore, capabilities are no longer described in terms of software middleware (i.e. bound to a specific layer in the software architecture of the infrastructure as a whole), but in terms of a functional need across the whole architecture.
 This allows easier assessment of each capability in terms of its importance and deployment scope within the community, but also to explore the sustainability options available to implementations of a particular capability.

 The tables presented in the following sections provide a “radar”-like assessment of EGI Capabilities, indicating perceived trends both in sustainability and deployment options for software implementing the respective capability, or capabilities.
 Each capability is individually represented by a small box containing an abbreviated name (the full name and description is given in Appendix A: EGI Capabilities).
 Arrows attached to the boxes indicate the expected shift in each capability that is needed to improve its sustainability by its main consuming community, and the projected deployment scenario in the future.
 Dotted arrows indicate potential shifting into the given direction.

-Clearly, some functional capabilities can be classified as being needed in more than one deployment area (e.g. an AAI Capability is needed to manage access to the infrastructure and to control access to the services running in the infrastructure for a particular community).
+Clearly, some functional capabilities can be classified as being needed in more than one deployment area; for example an Authentication and Authorisation Infrastructure (AAI) Capability is needed to manage access to the infrastructure and to control access to the services running in the infrastructure for a particular community).
 However, that does not necessarily mean that the same technology will be deployed to meet the needs of this capability for each consumer of the capability.

 Security

 The available Authentication (AuthN) solutions overwhelmingly reuse existing generic software and specifications, such as X.509 certificates, PKI infrastructures, etc. When considering alternatives for the support of new user communities, existing generic solutions should be considered to maintain the already achieved sustainability in this area.
-Available implementations and specifications are Shibboleth [] and OpenID [], which both use SAML 2.0 [] as their language to convey authentication tokens.
+Available implementations and specifications are Shibboleth [R 8] and OpenID [R 9], which both use SAML 2.0 [R 10] as their language to convey authentication tokens.

 VOMS (including VOMS-Admin) is predominantly used to deliver the Attribute Authority (Attr.A) capability.
-On the verge of being integrated into major Linux distributions, VOMS issues RFC 3281 [] compliant attribute certificates, or SAML tokens as requested and required.
+On the verge of being integrated into major Linux distributions, VOMS issues RFC 3281 [R 11] compliant attribute certificates, or SAML tokens as requested and required.

 Authorisation (AuthZ) is delivered through many different bespoke solutions, often tightly integrated into existing high(er) level services, such as storage access (DPM).
-A scalable solution is provided by EMI with the Argus Authorisation framework, which allows a distributed, scalable and highly flexible deployment of EGI-wide authorisation using publicly defined standards (SAML and XACML []).
+A scalable solution is provided by EMI with the Argus Authorisation framework, which allows a distributed, scalable and highly flexible deployment of EGI-wide authorisation using publicly defined standards (SAML and XACML [R 12]).
 EGI expects Argus as a prime candidate for release into the public domain as generic software to be re-used in a wider community.